alinihad83/artery_scenario_mt-its2017/README.md

 by *Christina Obermaier, Raphael Riebl, Christian Facchi* to be presented at *5th International Conference on Models and Technologies for Intelligent Transportation Systems [(MT-ITS 2017)](http://www.mt-its2017.org)*.

+The SUMO map has been generated using [OpenStreetMap](http://www.openstreetmap.org/copyright) data.
+It represents the area near motorway junction ["Ingolstadt Nord"](http://www.openstreetmap.org/#map=15/48.7716/11.4378) in Ingolstadt, Germany.